SilvioAiello/Epidemiology-on-Temporal-Networks/docs/howto.md

 # Main
         What destiny for network plot?
 This script manages all the others, allowing user to actually create and save networks and epidemics, and to perform analysis.
-Modifing it, you can set the input parameters you prefer, and perform simulations according to them:
+Modifing it, you can set the input parameters you prefer, and perform simulations accordingly:
 * N, T are the number of nodes and duration of temporal network
 * K is the number of epidemic simulations:
 * beta is the infection rate, that defines epidemic virulence;